5 Considerations Before Choosing Hair Transplant Surgery

 A Hair Transplant Surgeon in the UK should be practising under the licence of CQC, GMC and indemnification- if not- they are practising illegally.
 More regulation is expected in the UK landscape but for now all patients are reminded to check the clinic and surgeon they visit are registered.

 Surgeons can also be affiliated with the BAHRS (British Association of Hair Restoration Surgery) or ISHRS (International Society of Hair Restoration Surgery).
-The Treatment Rooms’ very own Dr Fernando is an affiliate of BAHRS and upholds their stringent guidelines when practising hair transplant surgery.
+The Treatment Rooms’ very own Dr Fernando is a full member of BAHRS and upholds their stringent guidelines when practising hair transplant surgery.

 Looking at the results a surgeon has produced, undergoing a consultation and asking them all the questions required to put your mind at ease is crucial before undergoing treatment.
 Bottomline- vet your surgeon!